Berkeley Science Books

 A One Dimensional Physical Model

-We'll keep the number of spatial dimensions to 1 by assuming that we have a very small straight hollow tube filled with air, and that the air moves only in the direction of the tube.
+We'll limit the number of spatial dimensions to 1 by assuming that we have a very small straight hollow tube filled with air, and that the air moves only in the direction of the tube.
 We will study the motion and the pressure of air in the tube.

 The constant P will represent the equilibrium pressure, that is, atmospheric pressure.
 The function p(x,t) will represent the displacement from the equilibrium pressure due to an acoustic wave at location x at time t.